 5. Load it up.

 A large percentage of our water is wasted in the laundry room.
 The average washing machine uses about 41 gallons per load, so always make sure you get the most bang for your buck and fill your clothes to the brim.
-For extra points, install an ENERGY STAR-certified washer.
+For extra points, install an ENERGY STAR-certified high-efficiency washer.

 Products You Buy

 1. Start with your cart.

 When choosing a product, considerations such as organic ingredients and fair trade materials play an important role, but packaging is also an important component of a product’s eco-friendliness.
 Precycle before you make a purchase by considering the end life of the product you buy and its packaging.
 When you can, opt for products and packaging that that are reusable, recyclable, or made from post-consumer materials.

 Order multiple items that can be shipped together in one package to decrease packaging material and transportation costs.
 To have 10 pounds of packages shipped by overnight air uses 40 percent less fuel than driving yourself round-trip to the mall, according to the Center for Energy and Climate Solutions.
 And using group shipping uses just one-tenth the energy as driving yourself.

 3. Reassess what you need inside the store.

 We’re all for toting our reusable bags to the grocery store.
 But let’s take it one step further and be aware of the disposable items we consume while shopping.
 Do you really need that plastic produce bag for your bananas?
 Is the small polystyrene cup worth just a sip-size sample of coffee?
 Opportunities for reduction are everywhere.